-What are the benefits of getting an AFSP – Record of Completion?
+What are the benefits of getting an Annual Filing Season Program – Record of Completion?

-In addition to being included in the new public directory of tax return preparers launching in 2015, the AFSP – Record of Completion differentiates you in the marketplace.
-The IRS intends to launch a public education campaign in 2015 encouraging taxpayers to select return preparers carefully and seek those with professional credentials or other select qualifications.
+In addition to being included in the public directory of tax return preparers, the Annual Filing Season Program – Record of Completion differentiates you in the marketplace.
+The IRS launched a public education campaign in January 2015 encouraging taxpayers to select return preparers carefully and seek those with professional credentials or other select qualifications.

-Also, beginning in 2016, there will be changes to the representation rights of return preparers.
+Also, beginning Jan.
+1, 2016, there will be changes to the representation rights of return preparers.

 Attorneys, CPAs, and enrolled agents will continue to be the only tax professionals with unlimited representation rights, meaning they can represent their clients on any matters including audits, payment/collection issues, and appeals.

-PTIN holders without an AFSP – Record of Completion or other professional credential will only be permitted to prepare tax returns.
+PTIN holders without an Annual Filing Season Program – Record of Completion or other professional credential will only be permitted to prepare tax returns.
 They will not be allowed to represent clients before the IRS.

 - IR-2014-75, June 26, 2014 -- New IRS Filing Season Program Unveiled for Tax Return Preparers